 Hypotheses and findings in target article

 The article by Fox et al. (2005) consisted of six experiments, and we focused on Studies 1, 2, and 5.
 We chose these studies given our target online sample, requiring minimal adjustments for online data collection.
-We combined the three studies into a singular data collection, displayed in random order, and made slight adjustments to Study 2.
+We combined the three studies into a singular data collection, displayed in random order, and made slight adjustments to Study 2 and 5.
+This was a within-subject design replication, but in each of the three studies we ran participants between-subjects.
 This design allowed us to both test the designs of the original studies, and to then run further tests in comparing the effects of the different studies with the potential of additional insights.
 We successfully employed similar designs in previous replications in our team (e.g., Adelina & Feldman, 2022; Vonasch et al., 2022; Yeung & Feldman, 2022).

 Study 1 was a between-subject design, in which participants were asked to allocate financial aid to applicants whose family household income fell in various ranges.
 Participants were assigned to either a low-income partition condition, in which they were either assigned to a low-income partition condition with income categories that equal to $75,000 per year or more, and five other lower options; or assigned to a high-income partition condition, in which they were provided with income ranges of $75,000 per year or less, and five other higher options.
 The researchers found that more money was allocated to poorer families in the low-income condition than in the high-income condition.